 GARDEN

-worn out ritual fabrics, velvet and silk, leather, staples.
+worn out ritual fabrics, velvet and silk, leather, staples, canvas cutouts, live plants.

 300" x 120" x 36"

-This large installation of worn-out ritual fabrics and live plants, tells a creation story or describing a spiritual experience in nature.
+This large installation of worn-out ritual fabrics and live plants, focuses on the connection between the physical and the spiritual, as it describes a spiritual experience / meditation in nature.

 CONTRACTION (TZIMTZUM)